 "Instead of having a protocol that is designed around one very small set of use cases, you just create a general-purpose operating system and you let people build whatever they want as applications on top of it."

-Ethereum is a blockchain, with a few additions:
+Ethereum is a blockchain with a few unique features:

 - People can write programs in this script, or high level languages that compile down to this script, take these compiled scripts, put them into transactions and send them to the blockchain.
 The transaction gets confirmed and you get a special account at that address.